FAQs - Federal Agencies (Language)

 14. What does "limited duration" mean?

 Answer: The effort needs to be limited to a defined task with a specific start and end date to the task.
-No SIN should be used to provide an ongoing requirement for an indefinite time period.
+No Special Item Number (SIN) should be used to provide an ongoing requirement for an indefinite time period.

 16. How can I refine my search to a manageable list of contractors?

-Answer: Go to GSA Advantage!® and select the service that fits your requirement.
-Try the following steps to refine your search results:
+Answer: Go to GSA Advantage!® and follow these steps to refine your search results:

 2) Select "Refine"

-You can also prepare a Sources Sought or Request for Information (RFI) notice to solicit responses from Schedule contractors.
-You can post such a notice on the FedBizOpps website or on eBuy.
+You can also prepare a Request for Information (RFI) notice to solicit responses from Schedule contractors.
+You can post such a notice on eBuy or email it directly to contractors you see listed under the specific Schedule and SIN.

 17. How do I establish a multi-agency BPA?

-Answer: Yes, an agency can establish a BPA that covers multiple agencies.
-At the time the BPA is established, the Contracting Officer must identify who can award TOs/DOs (ordering authority) against a BPA.
+Answer: An agency can establish a BPA that covers multiple agencies.
+At the time the BPA is established, the CO must identify who can award task orders and delivery orders (TOs/DOs) against a BPA.

 For more in-depth training on how to use GSA Schedules, please see the contacts below.
 The training is CLP-certified and can easily be tailored to your contracting office’s specific needs.